lborg019/c-tcp-file-transfer/README.md

 - `~$ put filename.extension` upload local file to server
 - `~$ exit` exit gracefully

-For the sake of the example, client's files are located in ./folder-local/ server's files are located in ./folder-remote/.
-Feel free to change these according to your needs.</br>
+For the sake of the example, client files are located in ./folder-local/</br>Server files are located in ./folder-remote/.
+Feel free to change these according to your needs as long as your folders are not root access only.</br>
 Should work in any Unix system

 ### How it works: ###